Are you afraid that you cannot afford the costs of nursing home care without losing your own assets?

 It is always better to preserve one’s assets by planning several years prior to the entrance into a nursing home.
 However, if you haven’t had the opportunity to plan ahead, we can help you develop a crisis Medicaid planning strategy that can save hundreds of thousands of dollars that would otherwise go to the nursing home.

-Antony M. Eminowicz, Esq prides himself on innovative, comprehensive crisis planning for families that includes co-ordination with experts in health care and financial services.
+Antony M. Eminowicz, PLLC prides himself on innovative, comprehensive crisis planning for families that includes co-ordination with experts in health care and financial services.
 He understands that finding and affording quality care on short notice can be stressful and draining.
-Let Antony M. Eminowicz, Esq determine the best options for care and how to qualify for Medicaid to help finance them.
+Let Antony M. Eminowicz, PLLC determine the best options for care and how to qualify for Medicaid to help finance them.

 MEDICAID ESTATE PLANNING